Sai (weapon): History

 Before the creation of the sai in Okinawa, similar weapons were already being used in other Asian countries including India, Thailand, China, Vietnam, Malaysia, and Indonesia.
 The basic concept of this kind of weapon was brought to Okinawa over time from one or several of these places.
-However, the sai is the Okinawan take on this weapon concept, and should not be mixed with the other similar weapons.
+However, the sai is the Okinawan take on this weapon concept, and should not be mixed with other similar weapons.

 Some sources theorize that this weapon concept may be based on the Indian trisula, an ancient Hindu-Buddhist symbol that may have spread along with Hinduism and Buddhism into South-East Asia.
 The word trisula itself can refer to either a long or short-handled trident.

 In Okinawa, the sai was used by the domestic police (ufuchiku) to arrest criminals and for crowd control.
 Use of the sai in Okinawan kobudō was approved in 1668 by Moto Chohei, an Okinawan prince.

 Japan had a similar weapon, the jitte, which was originally used as a blunt weapon by guards in the Shogun's palace, and it was subsequently issued to senior officials as a badge of office.
 Edo period examples of the jitte typically have only a single hook.
 The relationship between the sai and jitte is unclear.